Praise-Id/post-install-config/README.md

 - From the Admin Panel, click "Settings" in the top navigation.
 - Click "Users" in the sub-menu.
-- Locate the setting labeled "Registration" or "Account Registration".
+- Locate the setting labelled "Registration" or "Account Registration".
 - Find the checkbox for "Unregistered users can create tickets" and uncheck it.
 - Ensure the setting reflects "Registration Required" — meaning users must register and log in before creating a ticket.
 - Scroll down and click "Save Changes".